onera/paradigm/training/Python/01_Introduction/introduction.md

 ### Global IDs

 Each entity in the mesh has a unique identifier.
-Let go back to the example of the hous studied earlier.
+Let go back to the example of the house studied earlier.

 <!-- <code>
   face_vtx_idx = [0, 4, 12, 15]